Faristol/firefox-accessibility-extension/README.md

 }

 ```

-Also, in the function called `sumup` remove `"x-api-key": API_KEY` from the headers.
+Also, in the `sumup` function, remove `"x-api-key": API_KEY` from the headers.
 4. Finally, execute the following commands:

 ```
 cd sumup